Floorp-Projects/Floorp/testing/talos/talos/tests/devtools/addon/content/pages/custom/debugger/app/README.md

 This `app` is built into `app-build/` folder which is used for the damp tests

 To build and copy this `app`:
-- Run `yarn install` to install all the dependencies
+- Run `yarn` to install all the dependencies
 - Make any needed changes in the `src` or `public` folders
 - Run `yarn copy-assets` to re build the `app`